 Your lawn is important.
 One of the first things people notice about a home is the lawn and how nice (or

 not nice) the yard looks.
-Many people just don’t have the time or the energy for upkeep like they need.
+Many people just don’t have the time or energy for upkeep as they need.

 One of the best things we have invented is the sprinkler system.
 Not only is it designed to water the

 lawn, but it also takes a calculated approach to the when what amount, and where the water will be

 distributed.
 Sprinkler repairs in Frisco can get expensive, so in order to keep repair costs down, it’s